Journalism - Bachelor of Communication Studies

 MacEwan.ca/CommunicationDegree

-Years one and two include common coursework for both professional communication and journalism majors that builds a foundation in language, composition, visual communication, communication theory, communication law, and research methods.
-Years three and four provide specialization in editing, strategic communication, technical communication or film studies (in the professional communication major), or in news gathering, digital media production, or film studies (in the journalism major).
+Years 1 and 2 include common coursework for both professional communication and journalism majors that builds a foundation in language, composition, visual communication, communication theory, communication law, and research methods.
+Years 3 and 4 provide specialization in editing, strategic communication, technical communication or film studies (in the professional communication major), or in news gathering, digital media production, or film studies (in the journalism major).

-Year three includes an ethical practice and portfolio course, followed by a professional field placement that includes BCSC 398 either/or BCSC 395.
-Students conclude year four with skills, experience and practical proof of their communication competency.
+Year 3 includes an ethical practice and portfolio course, followed by a professional field placement that includes BCSC 395 or BCSC 398.
+Students conclude year 4 with skills, experience and practical proof of their communication competency.

 The Bachelor of Communication Studies program prepares students for strategic roles in business, traditional and new media, not-for-profit and public sector organizations: wherever clear, correct, and effective messages are valued.
 Confident in research methodology and contemporary communication theory, students are also ready for graduate studies in communication or a related field.